dy/piezo/docs/r&d.md

   + allows fast direct static ranges easily
   + removes tacky problems: ranges combination, min/max reading (since they're immediately available)

-## [x] Drop ints and use only f64? -> keep both for now, complexity is controllable
+## [ ] Drop ints and use only f64? -> keep both for now, complexity is controllable

 + waay less code
++ no type conversion question, since values are floats always
-+ no type conversions issue
++ no type detection issue
++ f64 stores more ints than i32 (up to i52)
 - no compatibility with bytebeat
 - no meaningful shift/binary operations